Nissan Skyline GT-R: Z-tune

 Nismo was then given the approval from Nissan to build Z-tune models for the Nismo 20th anniversary, 18 month after the end of the R34 production.
 Nismo then purchased 18 used R34 GT-R, each with less than 18500 mi on the odometer, in pristine condition and without accident history.
 The entire car is essentially handmade, with the car being completely stripped and re-built from the ground up.
 Each of the 18 production models, were fitted with the now robust and reliable 'Z2' engine, it was rated at 368 kW at 6800 rpm and 540 Nm of torque at 5200 rpm.
 Nismo claimed that the Z-tune had a 0–100 km/h acceleration time of 3.8 seconds, a top speed of over 327 km/h and a 1/4 mile time of 10.06 seconds.

-The Z-tune is also improved with an aggressive suspension setup from Sachs, and a specially designed Brembo brake system.Engineers reinforced and stiffened the chassis seam welding in key areas such as the door seams and door frames and added carbon fibre to the strut towers and transmission tunnel and the engine bay, completely redesigning the suspension, drivetrain, engine, gearbox and other components so as to work at maximum efficiency and reliability as is expected of a road-going vehicle.
+The Z-tune is also improved with an aggressive suspension setup from Sachs, and a specially designed Brembo brake system.
+Engineers reinforced and stiffened the chassis seam welding in key areas such as the door seams and door frames and added carbon fibre to the strut towers and transmission tunnel and the engine bay, completely redesigning the suspension, drivetrain, engine, gearbox and other components so as to work at maximum efficiency and reliability as is expected of a road-going vehicle.

 The Z-tune final bodywork was designed with new exclusive carbon fibre parts including a specific front bumper, specific front wings inspired by the Falken R34 GT-R and rear wings extensions.
 The final model kept the Nismo LM GT4 wheels, the carbon fibre bonnet and the Nismo aero parts from the 2002 prototype.

 Although Nismo planned on building 20 cars, they ceased production on only 19, including the prototype and two preserved cars.
 17 cars were resprayed to a "Z-tune Silver", a special colour exclusively for the Z-tune, and two cars were left in their original colours.
 The first one based on a V·spec in Midnight Purple III (chassis R34-Z-010), it took the owner of the base V·spec around 1 year to convince Nismo, not to repaint it in "Z-tune Silver".
-The second one based on a M-Spec Nür in Millenium Jade (chassis unknown).
+The second one based on a M-Spec Nür in Millennium Jade (chassis unknown).
 One Z-tune (chassis R34-Z-015), went under full restoration at the Omori Factory and has been resprayed, from the classic "Z-tune Silver" to the Midnight Purple III colour.